davidp84/SEPMA2/README.txt

  5.2 Ticket Severity

 Tickets are given a severity to signal the severity of the IT Issue faced.
-Tciket severities are:
+Ticket severities are:

 1 - Low
 2 - Medium